JasminaPr/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines.md

 As result of testing Sobel related methods, it was observed that introducting magnitude and gradient (((gradx == 1) & (grady == 1)) | ((mag_binary == 1) & (dir_binary == 1))) did not bring significant improvement.
 Therefore overall binary  Sobel filter image is produced as result of: (grady & gradx), which is then combined with color threshold explained as follows.

 Color gradient is defined in color_threshold() function given in "video_gen.py", line 73.
 Function takes as input image and desired threshold ranges for individual color channels.
 Following channels were experimented with: r from bgr, s and h from hls and v channel from hsv.
-Based on results, it was decided to use s_channel threshold from hls and v_channel threshold from hsv ((s_binary == 1)&(v_binary == 1), "video_gen.py", line 105.
+Based on results, it was decided to use s_channel threshold from hls and r_channel threshold from rgb ((s_binary == 1)&(r_binary == 1), "video_gen.py", line 105.

 Color threshold was added to create final binary image ("video_gen.py", line 144).
 Example of the image is given in [binary_transform].